IsWladi/WatchCrab/README.md

 ## Project Status

-WatchCrab is currently in active development
+WatchCrab is currently with the main features implemented but is not stable yet.
+The project is under active development, and new features and improvements are being added regularly.
+If you encounter any issues or have suggestions for improvements, please open an issue.

 ## Features

 - Watch directories for filesystem events.
-- Execute custom shell commands when an event is triggered.
+- Execute shell commands when an event is triggered.
+- Optional asynchronous event handling.
 - Flexible and easy-to-use for automation workflows.
 - JSON output for easy parsing and integration with other tools.